meolar/supertux-wiki/Ideas.md

   movement.
 It's enough to make me personally put a game down and stop playing it for good.

 > "Fine,2 seconds."

+> "It could maybe just slow Tux down a bit, as long as Tux is touching it?"

-- **Black Smokers** These should be used in Dark and SuperDark water areas.
-There are two kinds again: one with light smoke and no light coming from its top, and the other with dark smoke and an angry red glow illuminating it.
+- **Smokers** These should be used in Dark and SuperDark water areas.
+There are two kinds: one with light smoke and no light coming from its top, and the other with dark smoke and an angry red glow illuminating it.
-- **Logs** - These logs are ordinary logs which Tux can jump on.
+- **Logs** - These are ordinary logs which Tux can jump on.
+There could maybe be a crocodile enemy that looks like the logs too.
-- **Deco Fish 1** - These are small, brightly colored fish that just float around in the same place all the time.

-### Darker Background

-Have the game engine display background as 75% brightness, making some levels easier to play, and making cave background easier to see.
-Although this would cause conflicts with some other level designs, it would benefit gameplay in the future.
-The background (the 3rd level that doesn't affect gameplay) would be darker than the playable portion. (like in www.gamespot.com/gba/action/yoshisislandsuperma3/screens.html?page=59 Yoshi's Island:
-Super Mario Advance 3\]) At least make a tileset of a darker color reserved for this reason.
-Otherwise it might be hard to figure out what is background and what is an obstacle.

-- An even better idea - Make it adjustable.
-Make the player able to adjust the brightness of the background, or every tileset, of blocks and such.
-Transparency would be a great bonus too.
-Although one of the suggested changes for milestone two is making the foreground transparent where Tux is, I think this would take some potential level gameplay possibilities away.
-Transparency around Tux, if implemented, should probably be adjustable.
-Hopefully in a 'layer' section of preferences.

-> "The transparency and lightmap of a level is a part of level design and therefore really shouldn't be messed with by “normal” players.
-Changing either of those things would potentially have drastic impact on the playability of a level, either making it easier or harder than originally intended, as well as possibly lose certain atmosphere aspects e.g. bright snowiness, deep dark forest, foreboding castle, etc." - Tuxdev 03:41, 22 Aug 2006 (BST)

-> "Eh... you may have misinterpreted me.
-I was referring to the possibility of adjustment of tileset color or brightness or opacity by level devs for each specific .stl, not by players.
-It's something that could make for some nifty levels, or at least more aesthetically appealing ones (depending on how it's used.)" - teal 22:23, 22 Aug 2006 (BST)

-> "Okay, s/player/level designer.
-I think that both of these things have been implemented in SVN, but still needs tuning." - Tuxdev 22:43, 22 Aug 2006 (BST)

-### Background Tileset

-After reading Grumbel's rant: a tileset for forest parallax background is missing.
-Standard forest tiles are too big.

 ### Ground Sounds

-Could it be possible that there are sound effects when Tux walks on different types of ground, and when he hits the ground? e.g. on snow he makes somewhat like “tsh, tsh tsh” and on grass (forest tiles) he is rustling?
-(You see, I have some problems translating written sounds from German to English :( )I hope you can imagine what I think.
+There could be are sound effects when Tux walks on different types of ground, and when he hits the ground, e.g. on snow he makes something like “tsh, tsh tsh” and on grass he sounds like he is rustling.
+I hope you can imagine what I am thinking.

 A sound if tux hits the ground should be possible.
 If someone creates a sound.
 For “walking” sounds its a bit more tricky since there are no tile attributes that tell the engine what kind of ground tux is on, do we really want that?